 Babysitter/emergency contact phone number: 309-663-2121.
 You are welcome to make a brief, local check-up call during intermission at the box office phone.
 Please ask for assistance.

 Cameras/recorders/video recorders – are NOT allowed in the theatre.
-Please stow them away or check them with the House Manager or Box Office during performances.
+Please stow them away for the duration of the performance.

 Cell phones/beepers/watches with audible alarms – Please turn OFF all cell phones, beepers/pagers (or switch to vibrate mode) and alarms on watches upon entering the house for performances.
 Cell phones in particular interfere with our sound system and headset communications, even if in the silent or vibrate mode